bostonmesh/bostonmesh/docs/Node Builds/meshadv_node_rpi.md

 - OPTIONAL: Solder the GPS module to the MeshADV board.
 The recommended module is the ATGM336H listed in the BOM.
 ![GPS Module](assets/meshadv_node_rpi/meshadv-gps.png)

-- Once soldered, make sure to jumper the `3.3v` and `J3` pins on the board to power the GPS.
+- Once soldered, make sure to jumper the `3.3v` and `J3` pins on the board to power the GPS module.
 ![GPS Module Power](assets/meshadv_node_rpi/meshadv-gps-power.png)

 - Be careful that the GPS antenna does not short the battery soldered onto the GPS module.